Everything is bigger in Texas, including Maine’s help wanted signs

 Live + Work in Maine has seen a 76% increase in Texas-based web visitors, and the number of Texans engaging with Maine-based job listings has doubled since the campaign started.

-Wildes estimates the billboards have been seen by about 1 million people.
+Wildes estimates that the billboards have been seen by about 1 million people.

-In the six months since the Boots2Roots billboard debuted, the number of people working with the agency has doubled from about 30 to 66.
-And San Antonio has recently moved up into the top 10 areas with the most followers on the Boots2Roots LinkedIn page, Benson said.
+In the six months since the Boots2Roots billboard made its debut, the number of people working with the agency has more than doubled, from about 30 to 66.
+And San Antonio recently has moved up into the top 10 areas with the most followers on the Boots2Roots LinkedIn page, Benson said.

 He’s also heard from people who have noticed the billboards.